 based on a directory variable.

 Each conference unit would be a stripped down freeswitch system with a

-the regular mod_conference does, it would also generate a stereo mix, based
+like the regular mod_conference does, it would also generate a stereo

-on the position information of each participant.
-It could dump out the
+mix, based on the position information of each participant.
+It could

-stereo audio directly to a named pipe, mod_shout, or directly to audio
+dump out the stereo audio directly to a named pipe, mod_shout, or

 If you want to join up multiple conference units, just establish two